Quintessentially British Dishes to Try in London

 - Poppies for its vintage East End feel.
 It's like stepping back in history, but the fish is fresh and flaky and the chips are both crunchy and fluffy at the same time!
 The original Poppies is located at 6-8 Hanbury Street in Spitalfields and they have 2 additional shops in Soho (55 Old Compton St) and Camden (30 Hawley Crescent).

 - Bonnie Gull Seafood Shack has it all.
 Haddock beer battered with Japanese tempura, homemade smashed peas, and ketchup!
 Bonnie Gulls is located in Fitzrovia at 21a Foley Street.
 They have a second stand in Soho at 22 Bateman Street.

 - Fish Lounge gets a mention for having gluten-free Mondays!
 They've got delicate fish, fluffy chips, and a great tartare sauce (I personally prefer malt vinegar!).
 The Fish Lounge is located at 99 Brixton Hill, nearest Tube stop is Brixton.

 Recipes from The Tasting Table and Jamie Oliver to try at home.

 What is shepherd's pie?

 A meat pie with mashed potatoes, this dish is hearty.
-Shepherd’s pie is sometimes confused with cottage pie.
+Shepherd's pie is sometimes confused with cottage pie.
 Cottage pie is made with minced beef and shepherd’s pie is minced lamb.
 Restaurants sometimes interchange the name, but who cares!
 It is a big dish, so much so that if you combine it with a pint and have my tolerance or lack thereof, you might be headed for a nap.
-That said, pies are very often the safest way to go in London and usually delish.
-Just don’t do what I did and have them at lunch!
+That said, pies are very often the safest way to go in London and are usually delish.
+Just don't do what I did and have them at lunch!

 Where to try shepherd's pie in London